realpython/materials/hashtable/README.md

-# Implementing a Hash Table in Python
+# Build a Hash Table in Python With Test-Driven Development (TDD)

-Code supplementing the tutorial [Implementing a Hash Table in Python](https://realpython.com/python-hash-table/).
+Code supplementing the [tutorial on the hash table](https://realpython.com/python-hash-table/) hosted on Real Python.

 ## Installation